ASG on-campus senators elected

-For all on-campus districts except the Fifth, ASG senators have been selected by direct election from their constituents on the Hub.
+For all on-campus districts, ASG senators have been selected by direct election from their constituents on the Hub.
 Results were announced Tuesday afternoon, and senators will be sworn in at Tuesday’s ASG meeting at 6 p.m. in the Joslin Senate Chamber.

 In the First District, Jasmine Adkins and Alexandra Kyle have been elected.